Javascript is not enabled.

 Savers

 A rate cut can be bad news for retirees with a lot of cash sitting in savings accounts, money-market funds or short-term certificates of deposit (CDs).
 Yields on these accounts will drop.
-What makes matters worse is a relatively high inflation rate of 2.9 percent.
+Making matters worse is a relatively high inflation rate of 3 percent.

 “In the past, rate cuts occurred when inflation was low,” Chen says.
 “Now it’s different.
 With inflation potentially rising, the real rate [on savings accounts] is going to be even lower.
 That could hurt retirees.”
-Moreover, inflation will likely eat into the lower rates on savings accounts and leave retirees with less purchasing power.
+Moreover, inflation will likely eat into the lower rates on savings accounts, leaving retirees with less purchasing power.

-That doesn’t mean you should pull all of your money out of savings, but it is a good time to make sure you have a portfolio allocation that makes sense for your age and risk tolerance.
+That doesn’t mean you should withdraw your money from savings, but it is a good time to make sure you have a portfolio allocation that makes sense for your age and risk tolerance.
 “Protecting yourself against a big stock market shock is the greater mission in this case than picking up every basis point of yield that you can,” Benz says.

 Looking ahead

-The Fed has two more opportunities to adjust rates this year, at its regularly scheduled meetings on Oct.
-28-29 and Dec.
+The Fed has one more opportunity to adjust rates this year at its regularly scheduled meeting on Dec.
 9-10.
 But Leguizamón says it is hard to predict whether more cuts are coming.

 The Fed has a dual mandate to achieve maximum employment and keep inflation low.
-It might continue to lower rates if the U.S. economy keeps adding fewer jobs and unemployment rises.
+It might continue to lower rates if the U.S. economy continues to add fewer jobs and unemployment rises.
 However, a weaker job market might be accompanied by inflation from tariffs, which would likely make the Fed’s committee less inclined to cut rates.

 “Since it is hard to know how many tariffs will remain in place and which may be scrapped, the Fed will probably continue to take things slowly and make decisions one day at a time, as it has been doing so far,” Leguizamón says.